May 6, 2026

-“Tusklessness in elephants due to ivory poaching is evidence of “evolution?
+“Tusklessness in elephants due to ivory poaching is evidence of “evolution”?

 AMELX or MEP1a Mutation.

-Ivory loss in female African elephants is not a lab-verified example of morphological evolution (MDS) but is a function of Selection within heredity.
+Ivory loss in female African elephants is not a lab-verified example of morphological evolution (MDS), but is a function of selection within heredity.

-The Paridigm & Narrative.
+The Paradigm & Narrative.

-Tusklessness in elephants is proclaimed to be a prime example of evolution occurring in real-time right before our own eyes.
+Tusklessness in elephants is proclaimed to be a prime example of evolution occurring in real time right before our own eyes.
 Just do a Google search.
-According to one article by the Associated Press, “Elephants have evolved to be tuskless because of ivory poaching…” -316 National Geographic added: “Under poaching pressure, elephants are evolving to lose their tusks.” -312 Science Magazine published “Ivory Poaching and the Rapid Evolution of tusklessness in African Elephants.” -311 Countless similar articles on the internet herald “evolution” as the mechanism that has caused African elephants to become tuskless.
-It is believed that the extreme pressure of poaching ivory has caused a genetic mutation (of the gene “AMELX”), which provided the fitness benefit of tusklessness as “evolution.” -312 (All italics are mine).
+According to one article by the Associated Press, “Elephants have evolved to be tuskless because of ivory poaching…” -316 National Geographic added: “Under poaching pressure, elephants are evolving to lose their tusks.”-312 Science Magazine published “Ivory Poaching and the Rapid Evolution of Tusklessness in African Elephants.”-311 Countless similar articles on the internet herald “evolution” as the mechanism that has caused African elephants to become tuskless.
+It is believed that the extreme pressure of poaching ivory has caused a genetic mutation (of the gene “AMELX”), which provided the fitness benefit of tusklessness as “evolution.”-312 (All italics are mine).

 Is this correct?
 If not, what mechanism has caused the growing rates of tusklessness in African elephants?

-The Science.
+The Science

 “…once there’s been heavy poaching pressure on a population, then the poachers start to focus on the older females as well…(therefore) with the older age population, you start to get this higher proportion of tuskless females.” -311

-It is vitally important to distinguish something that many articles do not make immediately apparent: female African elephants can survive quite comfortably without tusks, but male elephants cannot. -313
+It is vitally important to distinguish something that many articles do not make immediately apparent: female African elephants can survive quite comfortably without tusks, but male elephants cannot.-313

 “No record of tuskless male elephants within Gorongosa National Park exists.” -311